AdobeDocs/commerce-php/src/pages/developer/components/message-queues/configuration.md

 #### Consumer handlers

 A handler is a class and method that processes a message.
-Magento has two ways to define a handler for messages.
+The application has two ways to define a handler for messages.

 *  In the `<handler>` element of the module's `communication.xml` file
 *  In the `handler` attribute of the module's `queue_consumer.xml` file